menu

 Dunkirk is a very small city located in the state of Indiana.
 With a population of 2,118 people and just one neighborhood, Dunkirk is the 230th largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Dunkirk is generally considered to be a blue-collar town.
-43.20% of the Dunkirk workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Dunkirk, you'll notice that it is more blue-collar than most other communities in America.
+43.20% of Dunkirk’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dunkirk is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Dunkirk who work in food service (14.53%), sales jobs (11.20%), and office and administrative support (10.93%).

 The per capita income in Dunkirk in 2022 was $24,022, which is low income relative to Indiana and the nation.
 This equates to an annual income of $96,088 for a family of four.
 However, Dunkirk contains both very wealthy and poor people as well.